 Staying close to home makes sense on really hot days.
 You can enjoy the outdoors, then pop inside to cool down.
 And if you have kids, you know that they benefit from plenty of outdoor play.
 It takes very little to turn your yard into a cool oasis, even in the desert.

 Create sheltered spots by picking up a pop-up gazebo or canopy from a home improvement store.
 A misting fan made for outdoor use can provide some cool evaporative relief under your shelter.
 These shelters will provide some shade where kids and pets can play.
 Installing a retractable awning is a more permanent way of increasing the outdoor use of your backyard and creating a shaded area large enough for a seating area the whole family can use.

 There are a lot of resources in Arizona to help residents keep cool and enjoy the year-round sunshine.
 At home, fill spray bottles with ice water and spritz yourself, or have a spray fight with your family.
 A trip to your local toy store can result in some great water-toy finds.

 Check with your city’s recreation department to find out whether there are community pools, wading pools, or splash pads nearby.
 In the summer months, take an adventure to a local waterpark!
 Wet ‘n’ Wild in Phoenix is a particularly cool place to be.

 Explore the City

-Movie theaters are always easy places to enjoy some air conditioning, and afterwards, you can explore any of the shops nearby.
-You might even get the chance to spend the afternoon in a museum like the Arizona Science Center or visit the Flandrau Planetarium.
+Movie theaters are always easy places to enjoy some air conditioning, and afterward, you can explore any of the shops nearby.
+You might even get the chance to spend the afternoon in a museum-like the Arizona Science Center or visit the Flandrau Planetarium.

 Kick Back in the Park

 As always, your backyard is likely your number one spot to enjoy the best of Arizona’s weather.
-If you’re hoping to get some more shade throughout your yard, contact Superior Sun Solutions to get started on a shade solution that your family will love!
+If you’re hoping to get some more shade throughout your yard, contact us to get started on a shade solution that your family will love.